Erudika/para-cli/README.md

     --accessKey     Sets the Para access key
     --secretKey     Sets the Para secret key
-    --endpoint      Sets the URL of the Para server --help          Prints the list of commands
+    --endpoint      Sets the URL of the Para server --sort          Sets the field on which to sort search results --desc          Descending sort for search results (default: true) --page          Page number for search results
+    --limit         Limits the number of search results --help          Prints the list of commands
     --version       Prints the version of the program